Owen-Liuyuxuan/visualDet3D/README.md

 Update (2021.07.02): We provide an *Unofficial* re-implementation of **Objects are Different: Flexible Monocular 3D Object Detection** (MonoFlex) with few additional codes, based on the KM3D structure.
 Many of the core codes are from [original official repo](https://github.com/zhangyp15/MonoFlex).
 We did not implement the edge merge operation and the corner loss, but we manage to maintain most of the performance based on the proposed depth fusion methods(validation AP reaches 15%).

+Update (2021.12.11): We provide an *Unofficial* re-implmentation of **Digging Into Output Representation For Monocular 3D Object Detection** (Digging_M3D) to introduce an simple but important numerical trick to significantly improve the KITTI mAP scores and make a significant change to the KITTI leaderboard.
+Details can be found in the [paper](https://openreview.net/forum?id=mPlm356yMIP).
+At the time of the open-source, the paper has not been officially published, and we will keep up with the update of the paper.

 ## Key Features

 - **SOTA Performance** State of the art result on visual 3D detection.